SeanKilleen/seankilleen.github.io/_posts/2020-04-29-infrastructure-as-code-on-azure-using-terraform.md

   - terraform
 date: 2020-04-29 09:48 -0400
 ---
-* Create a resource group
-* Create some storage for the terraform metadata (we'll use this as the TF backend)
 * Login to the azure cli `az login`
-* Set the subscription `az account set --subscription BlahBlahBlah`
 * Install Terraform `choco install terraform`
 * Add the provider: